JorgePe/AppInventor-Vernie/README.md

 ![BLEConnection](/BLEconnection.png)

-After connection, you can control Vernie movements with the Joystick.
+After connection, we can control Vernie movements with the Joystick.
 Previously I was using two sliders, one for each track.
 But at the end of December there was an upgrade to App Inventor and sliders don't work on my Android 5.0 phone so while I'm waiting for a fix I decided to use a Joystick.